FranklyRocks/OnlyHuman/README.md

 ## 🧪 Disclaimer

-OnlyHuman is a best-effort attempt to fight the flood.
+OnlyHuman is a best effort attempt to fight the flood.
 It won’t catch everything.
 It may catch too much.
-The web is messy, and we’re humans, not AI — so we get things wrong too.
+The web is messy, and we’re humans, not AI, so we get things wrong too.

 But at least we’re trying.